-Amazon.com utilizes Component-Based Architectureallhas active on its website.
+Amazon.com utilizes Component-Based Architecture in almost all the modules that it has active on its website.
 These modules are easily reusable and encapsulated to allow the background algorithms used by the website to display information based on the individual property assigned to that module.
 Examples include a module that shows information based on user profile, or recently viewed items, or displaying the deal of the day from the website (Archiveddocs, chapter 3).